Home › Experiences ›

 As a small Caribbean island surrounded by crystal clear tropical seas, Bonaire offers as much adventure in and on the water as on land.
 If you think you love the ocean now, you’ll fall in love all over again under our gentle waves.

 Though we are strongly overprotective of Bonaire and our surrounding seas, we need our visitors to help us keep the island pristine.
-That’s why we require visitors to purchase a Nature Tag for all water activities.
-You can purchase a $45 diving tag and a $25 tag for all other water activities.
+That’s why we require visitors to purchase a Nature Tag of $40 for all water activities.
 All funds go to maintain the islands for generations to come.

 Boating and sailing